AspieSoft/go-websocket/readme.md

 )

 func main(){
-  server := websocket.NewServer("https://www.example.com")
+  // setup a new websocket server server := websocket.NewServer("https://www.example.com")
   http.Handle("/ws", server.Handler())

+  // optional: set a timeout for when disconnected clients can no longer reconnect with the same data server := websocket.NewServer("https://www.example.com", 30 * time.Second)

   static := http.FileServer(http.Dir("./public/"))
   http.Handle("/", static)

   server.Connect(func(client *Client){
     // client connected

+    // a localstorage that stays with the client, even if they reconnect with a new ClientID and their data gets migrated
+    // map[string]interface{}
+    client.Store["key"] = "value"

     server.Broadcast("notify", "a new user connected to the server") server.Broadcast("user", client.ClientID)